 Yes.
 Many platforms offer a real-time supervisor dashboard.
 Ideally, this will provide a breakdown across overall response time, team performance and agent performance.
 Just bear in mind that you can only measure agent performance based on the time taken to respond once the mention has actually been assigned to that agent!

 Social media customer service is constantly evolving.
 Make sure you work with a partner and platform that is keeping pace with the advances and innovations as they occur.
-To find out more about how DigiDesk helps you manage Social Customer Service, please contact us here.
+To find out more about how DigiDesk helps you manage Social Customer Service, simply click here to contact a member of our team.